 Boards must:

-Provide information to parents and the public on quality child care indicators for each licensed or registered child care provider in the workforce area
+provide information to parents and the public on quality child care indicators for each licensed or registered child care provider in the workforce area; and

-Determine the manner in which to provide the information on quality child care indicators
+determine the manner in which to provide the information on quality child care indicators.

 Boards also must establish the manner in which to provide the information.
 Acceptable methods include, but are not limited to, the following: